Part II Lessons

 Strategies in a Nutshell

 For a deeper understanding of the underlying science behind Part II lessons, refer to the “Scientist” page.
-You can also watch the talk on “Six Body to Brain Strategies”held at Harvard (2018, Movement Is conference).
+For in-depth talk on how it affects cognition see “Six Body to Brain Strategies”held at 2018, Movement and Cognition conference (venue Harvard Medical School).
 Researchers recognize the importance of motion for cognitive development.
 However, effective methods to enhance this innate wisdom are still being investigated.
+There is a tremendous gap to what scientists understand about movement that is not in communities.
+WTM works to bridge this gap.

 Movement that Grows